muammar/ml4chem/docs/source/models.rst

     autoencoder.prepare_model(input_dimension, output_dimension, data=data_handler)

-ML4Chem also provides access to variational autoencoders (VAE).
+ML4Chem also provides access to variational autoencoders (VAE)[Kingma2013]_.
 These architectures differ from an AE in that the encoder codes a distribution with mean and variance (two vectors with the desired latent space dimension) instead of a single latent vector.
 Subsequently, this distribution is sampled and used by the decoder to reconstruct the input.
 This creates a generative model because now we will generate a latent distribution that allows a continuous change from one class to another.

 .. image:: _static/vae.png
    :alt: VAE